KennethRobbeFrucon/nayan-job-interview-template-front-end-vue/README.md

 The main aim is to just set up the page, but if you feel ready, you can tackle the following challenges (preferably in Vue.js):

 * Have the countdown at the top actually count down to a specific date & time in real-time.
 Black Friday falls on 22/11/2022, but the component that you develop should be reusable for other situations.
-* Handle the submit of the newsletter-form at the bottom through an AJAX request (using Axios).
-There's no real API endpoint available in this example, but you can simulate a POST-request to `/api/newsletter-subscribe/` with an `email` parameter.
+* Handle the submit of the newsletter-form at the bottom through an AJAX request.
+The email address of the customer should be submitted in a JSON payload (containing the `emailAddress`-property) through a POST-request to `/api/newsletter`.
+Give the customer proper feedback of the result of this request.

+  The Webpack Dev Server (started through `npm run watch`) contains a basic mock call for this API request.
+Any valid request will be approved, except a subscription for `existinguser@nayan.be`.